survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 WDS is a development server running **in-memory**.
 It refreshes content automatically in the browser while you develop your application.
 It also supports an advanced webpack feature, **Hot Module Replacement** (HMR).
 HMR allows patching the browser state without a full refresh making it handy with libraries like React.

 HMR goes further than refreshing browser on change.
 WDS provides an interface that makes it possible to patch code on the fly.
 For this to work, you have to implement it for the client-side code.
-It is trivial for something like CSS by definition (no state), but it's a harder problem with JavaScript frameworks and libraries.
+It's trivial for something like CSS by definition (no state), but it's a harder problem with JavaScript frameworks and libraries.
 Often careful design is needed to allow this.
-When the feature works, it is beautiful.
+When the feature works, it's beautiful.

 ## Emitting Files from *webpack-dev-server*